glimte/mmate-docs/tools/cli-monitor.md

 # CLI Monitor

 The Mmate CLI monitor provides command-line access to monitoring and management functions.
+This tool is distributed as a standalone utility from the [mmate-toolbox repository](https://github.com/glimte/mmate-toolbox).

 ## Installation